treker-mk/website/src/content/faq_en.md

 Data is collected from verified public sources, which are listed in the [Resources tab](/en/sources).

-Sledilnik receives official data on COVID-19 directly from the Ministry of Health, the NIJZ (National Institute for Public Health), and other national health institutions.
-The Sledilnik team does not guarantee the accuracy of the original data and publishes solely data obtained from official sources or the media, but we do cross-check if all data is correct and consistent with the given source.
+Treker would like to receive official data on COVID-19 directly from the Ministry of Health, the NIJZ (National Institute for Public Health), and other national health institutions.
+The Treker team does not guarantee the accuracy of the original data and publishes solely data obtained from official sources or the media, but we do cross-check if all data is correct and consistent with the given source.

 </details>